Role of hydrogen bonding in charge-ordered organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ probed by $^{127}$I nuclear quadrupole resonance: Results and discussion

-All the $\nu_{\rm Q}$s increase upon cooling as a result of lattice contraction, as shown in Fig.~\ref{fig2} (b).
-The slope of $\nu_{\rm Q}$ at the D site is larger than that at the E site above $T_{\rm CO}$, and below $T_{\rm CO}$, the slopes of $\nu_{\rm Q}$ at the high- and low-frequency signals are larger than that at the central frequency.
-An empirical formula for temperature-dependent $\nu_{\rm Q}(T)$ considering thermal expansion of the unit cell, $\nu_{\rm Q}(T)=\nu_{0}(1-\alpha T^{3/2})$~\cite{Christiansen1976}, fits the experiments well (solid lines in Fig.~\ref{fig2}(b)), and we summarize the fitted parameters in Table~\ref{table1}.
+fits the experiments well [solid lines in Fig.~\ref{fig2}(b)], and we summarize the fitted parameters in Table~\ref{table1}.
 Comparing $\alpha$ values, $\alpha$ at the D site is $1.5$ times larger than at the E site above $T_{\rm CO}$, and $\alpha$ at the two outer lines is also $1.5$ times larger than at the central line below $T_{\rm CO}$.
-Thus, we concluded that the two outer lines originate from the D anion (hereafter, we refer to them as \Dh\ and \Dl), and the overlapped central line originates from the E anion (E$_{\rm H}$ and E$_{\rm L}$).
+The $\alpha$ value that is dependent on the iodine site can be attributed to the distinct principal axes of the EFG at D and E, relative to that of the thermal expansion.
+We concluded that the two outer lines originate from the D anion (hereafter, we refer to them as \Dh\ and \Dl), and the overlapped central line originates from the E anion (E$_{\rm H}$ and E$_{\rm L}$).
 These results show that $\nu_{\rm Q}$ of the D site changes significantly because of the CO transition, whereas the change in $\nu_{\rm Q}$ of the E site is negligible.

 We calculated the EFG at each iodine position using the FLAPW method to clarify the relationship between the measured NQR signals and the actual iodine positions~\cite{Supplement}.
 Since the EFG is usually very sensitive to internal atomic coordinates~\cite{Blaha_EFG} and hydrogen atom positions determined from x-ray diffraction were not so accurate~\cite{Edwards_HB2022}, we performed structural optimization for iodine and hydrogen atom positions.
-The relaxed structures with the CIF format are included in the Supplemental Material \cite{Supplement}.
-At $150$~K, the calculations show that $\nu_{\rm Q} = 174.0$~MHz at the D site, which is $0.4$~\% larger than $\nu_{\rm Q} = 173.3$~MHz at the E site.
-Experimentally, the difference in frequency between the two NQR lines is approximately $0.5$~\%, which is in good quantitative agreement.
-Hence, the high- and low- frequency lines are interpreted as signals originating from D and E anions.
+The relaxed structures with the Crystallographic Information File format and detailed calculation method are included in the Supplemental Material \cite{Supplement}.
+The calculated NQR frequencies $\nu_{\rm Q}$'s are summarized in Table~\ref{table2} along with the experimental values.
+At $150$~K, the calculations show that $\nu_{\rm Q} = 174.0$~MHz at the D site, which is $0.4$\% larger than $\nu_{\rm Q} = 173.3$~MHz at the E site.
+Experimentally, the difference in frequency between the two NQR lines is approximately $0.5$\%, which is in good quantitative agreement.
+Hence, the high- and low-frequency lines are interpreted as signals originating from D and E anions.